jonstjohn/pysky/README.md

 ## Requirements

 If using grib2 files (not web service), the NOAA degrib library must be installed http://www.nws.noaa.gov/mdl/degrib/ .
 In addition, the geodata directory included with the degrib source must be copied to the grid2 data directory.

+## TODO

+- Use hourly lowest temperature as daily low, if lower than regular daily low